 Setting up and monitoring watch lists is a core feature of Market Chameleon.
 Users can scan through various screens like earnings lists to add any stocks to a watch list just by clicking the “+” next to the company name.
 Users can create different watch lists complete with alert triggers.
 The exercise of finding stocks and storing them in personalized watch lists is the ideal way to track opportunities.

 Finding and analyzing potential options trades is a key function of Market Chameleon.
-Options chains can be accessed for any stock along with various data including the Greeks, liquidity stats and time and sales.
-The layouts is intuitively designed and configurable to include just the data you want.
+Options chains can be accessed for any stock along with various data, including the Greeks, liquidity stats, and time and sales.
+The layouts are intuitively designed and configurable to include just the data you want.

 Earnings Calendar and Tools

 The earnings season consistently generates the most action in the markets linked to the most material fundamental data.
 Market Chameleon has a comprehensive earnings calendar and some very compelling tools to find opportunities into, during, and after earnings reports.
 One of my favorites is the Stock Price Patterns Around Earnings feature.

 These features can be selected for any stock as it displays the price reactions in the days leading up to the earnings report, day of earnings release, and after earnings release.
 Naturally, one must also keep this in the context of the macro market sentiment at the time, but I tend to find reactions tend to repeat themselves in twos.

 The Options Outcomes Around Earnings displays how options strategies performed during earnings reports.
 Market Chameleon displays the average return or loss implementing various strategies like Selling out-of-the-money (OTM) calls or OTM puts for a stock.

 Earnings Options Strategy Screener